 Bicycle helmets are designed to absorb impacts from typical falls to the ground as simulated in laboratory conditions (see this article).
 There is research suggesting that helmets also do a reasonable job at reducing the extremity of injuries even in high-speed collisions with motor vehicles (see this review article).
 Using a helmet is therefore advisable.

 Helmet standards vary slightly between countries, but most helmets offer a similar level of protection regardless of their price or other features.
 The primary differences between models are therefore fit, degree of ventilation, weight, and styling.
-Recently, many brands have released road helmets that are slightly more aerodynamic, some of which do make a marginal difference even when cycling at slower, ultra-distance cycling speeds (see the page on Air Resistance of the Cyclist).
+Recently, many brands have released road helmets that are slightly more aerodynamic, some of which do make a marginal difference even when cycling at slower, ultra-distance cycling speeds (see the How Air Resistance of the Cyclist Affects Cycling Speed page).

 There are specific circumstances in which a rear-view mirror is very useful.
 One such situation is when riding on a road that is not quite wide enough for the volume of traffic that uses it.
 In certain situations, when I notice that a large vehicle is approaching from the front then I check my mirror to see if there is another approaching from behind.
 If there isn’t enough space for the two vehicles to pass each other and me at the same time and the vehicle from behind is not slowing down, then I have occasionally steered off of the road at the last second to let the vehicles pass safely instead of trusting that the drivers won’t put me in danger.